-In the old city center of Bordeaux, there are a lot of things to discover and one of them is definitely Wine More Time!
+In the old city center of Bordeaux, there are a lot of things to discover and one of them is the wine bar Wine More Time.

 N: Could you explain your wine background and how did you decide to open Wine More Time?

 J.A.: We created Wine More Time in 2010 with my associate, Alexandre Lahitte.
 He has a more commercial background, he is graduated from IPC Wine and Spirit in Bordeaux and I have more technical background since I am a sommelier since twelve years, before I worked in a restaurant, I also made vinifications in Côtes du Rhône, so I touched every step of winemaking until the end.
 I met Alexandre when we were both working in ‘La Winery’.
 He had the idea to open a wine cellar and I was thinking of opening a wine bar, so we brought our ideas together and we created Wine More Time.

 N: How many different wines do you have?
 From which regions?

 J.A.: We started with a hundred references, now we have four hundred references.
 Ninety of them are Bordeaux.
 We have many wines from other regions of France: Bourgogne, Côtes du Rhône, Loire, Languedoc-Roussillon, Champagne… We also have other countries than France, especially European wines but also other wines all around the world.
 We have thirty-five references from Spain; I have a wine merchant in Spain with whom I chose the wine.
 We also have Italian, Portuguese and German wines.

 J.A.: For all the wines from France, we work in a direct way, that means we directly contact the wineries.
 We are trying to avoid the commercials, because they offer the same wines all the time.
 The most important thing is that it differentiates Wine More Time from the other wine bars in Bordeaux, that we have wines from all the regions of France, not just Bordeaux wines.
 For that reason, we search all the time for new appellations.
 Every year we try to add a new appellation.